EXECiiAA/Cyclistic-Bike-Share-Case-Study-Insights-for-Increasing-Annual-Memberships/README.md

 ### Trip Start Locations
 - Casual riders frequently began trips at recreational hotspots such as parks, beaches, and museums.
 - Members started trips near residential and business districts, aligning with commuting behaviors.
-- The higher null rates in member data for `start_station_name` may have reduced the total number of member trips analyzed for this visualization.

 ![Trip Start Locations Members Vs. Casual Riders](analysis_results/Trip%20Start%20Locations%20Members%20Vs.%20Casual%20Riders.png)